eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 isupport isset <type> <key>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Returns: 1 if the specified ISUPPORT key is set for the specified type, 0 otherwise.
+  Returns: 1 if the specified isupport key is set for the specified type, 0 otherwise.
 This is necessary because isupport get throws an error if a key is not set because the empty string cannot be used to indicate unset, nor can 0 or any other string.
 Valid types: ignored, forced, server, default, current.

   Module: server